AliceWonderMiscreations/FileWrapper/README.md

 ### Manual Installation

-For manual instalation, there are four class libraries you need to have where your auto-loader can find them:
+For manual installation, there are four class libraries you need to have where your auto-loader can find them:

 1. `FileWrapper.php` -- This is the class library.